NHanousek/0D-Tidal-Range/README.md

                 const string& fileName; // when called in the function input fileName= Lagoon.txt;   // when declared in the main program.

-  5. use camelCase to make it easier to determine what is being used.
+  5. Use camelCase for variables and functions
   6. No user input after startup.
-  7. Function first, performance next.